celestiaorg/docs/how-to-guides/quick-start.md

 As described in the [initialize the light node section](#initialize-the-light-node) above, the node store is created in the `~/.celestia-<node-type>-<network>` directory.

-In this guide, the node store for `~/.celestia-light-{{ constants.mochaChainId }}` contains the following directories:
+In this guide, the node store for `~/.celestia-light-{{ constants.mochaChainId }}` contains the following directories and file types:

 - `config.toml`: Node configuration settings
 - `data/`: Contains database files